afrinnusrat/Php-Mongo-CRUD/README.md

 3. Add extension in new line "extension=php_mongodb.dll" in your php.ini file.

-4. Now restart your server.
+4. Now restart your php server.
 You have successfully installed mongodb driver.

 ### Steps to install mongodb for linux users: